 Advantages:

-• Ensures financial alignment with ongoing projects.
+- It ensures financial alignment with the ongoing project.

 Disadvantages:

-• Not a holistic approach for the entire organization.
+- It is not a holistic approach for the entire organization.

 Advantages:

-• Increases commitment to the budget.
+- It enhances commitment to the budget.

 Disadvantages:

-• Can be a lengthy and time-consuming process.
+- It can be a lengthy and time-consuming process.

 8. Flexible Budget